AnnaHuskova/today-i-learned/readme.md

 - git restore --stages _fileName

 4. *git commit -m "second commit"
-   '-m "_description"' - MASSEDGE; allow to make the DESCRIPTION direcltly / to do the commit DIRECTLY, without additional window to ad the information about the file.
+   '-m "_description"' - MASSEDGE; allow to make the DESCRIPTION direcltly / to do the commit DIRECTLY, without additional window to add the information about the file.

  ### to do COMMIT WITHOUT additional command 'git add' _should to do_:
  - command: _git commit -a -m "commitName"_ allow to move files to staging area and to do commit - AT ONCE